gempesaw/appium-talk/talk.md

 <!-- options.
 We looked briefly into KiF, and we surveyed our options -->
 <!-- as well.
 Appium fit us pretty well for a few reasons  -->

-* Webdriver investment and cross-platform requirements?
-Appium!
+* Our Webdriver investment + cross-platform testing requirements = Appium!

 <!-- In the QA group, we had been keeping tabs on Appium since a few -->
 <!-- months before the 2013 SeConf, but our devs hadn't heard of -->